Our Mission

 Our Values

 We are student-centered.
-As advocates for students’ linguistic efficacy, we are asset-oriented, drawing on students’ existing strengths and helping to cultivate new ones.
-As advocates for students’ right to their own voices, we recognize that communication is inherently and deeply connected to identity — the languages, cultures, communities, educational backgrounds, learning styles, abilities, and experiences that shape who we are and how we relate to others — and so strive to honor individuality and multiplicity in communication styles.
-We incorporate flexible, individualized, verbal, visual, and kinesthetic methods into our work.
+As advocates for agency and efficacy, we are asset-oriented, drawing on students’ existing strengths and helping to cultivate new ones.
+As advocates for students’ right to their own voices, we strive to honor individuality and multiplicity in communication styles—each uniquely formed by the languages, cultures, communities, educational backgrounds, learning styles, abilities, and experiences that shape who we are and how we relate to others.
+Our methods are flexible, individualized, verbal, visual, and kinesthetic.

 We are committed to self-expression, listening, and dialogue.
-Being able to verbalize and validate complicated ideas supports understanding oneself, feeling understood, and engaging in scholarship, professional and public address, and activism.
+Being able to verbalize ideas supports understanding oneself, feeling understood, and engaging in many contexts, from scholarship to activism.
 We strive to help students develop the awareness, skills, and confidence they need to express themselves authentically and effectively.
-We understand communication as discursive, social, and change-making; we listen with open ears and minds, value different perspectives, and approach difficult topics with a consciousness of our own and others’ internal biases.
+We understand communication as social and change-making; we listen with open ears and minds, value different perspectives, and approach difficult topics with awareness of our own and others’ internal biases.

 We draw on progressive theories and methods in literacy education.
-Students often seek our services to gain membership to discourse communities of Western academic writing and standard English language proficiency.
+Students sometimes seek our services to gain membership to discourse communities of Western academic writing and standard English language proficiency.
 We foster self-awareness of and access to academic expectations and conventions.
-We also understand the ways in which academia in general and writing centers in particular have perpetuated Western scholarly rhetoric and monolingualism.
-Through approaches like code-meshing and intercultural communication, we encourage making space for varied languages, vernaculars, styles, voices, and rhetoric.
+We also understand the ways in which academia and writing centers have perpetuated Western scholarly rhetoric and monolingualism.
+Through approaches like code-meshing and inter-cultural communication, we encourage making space for varied voices and rhetoric.

 We welcome communicative play.
-Given the long tradition of experimentation in artists’ and designers’ writings, we understand rhetorical play — subjectivity, fragmentation, poetics, for example — as an asset in some contexts.
-Where precision and persuasion are typical attributes of academic writing and speaking, ambiguity and complexity are typical attributes of art and design themselves, and thus often constructive of meaning when we communicate about and around art and design.
+Given the long tradition of experimentation in artists’ and designers’ writings, we understand rhetorical play—subjectivity, fragmentation, poetics, for example—as an asset in some contexts.
+Where precision and persuasion are typical attributes of academic writing and speaking, ambiguity and complexity are typical attributes of art and design, and can be engaged in meaningful ways when we communicate about and around art and design.

 We strive to be an inclusive and accessible space for the whole RISD community.
-Our work and values guide us in making our center a place for students of any race, ethnicity, nationality, physical and/or cognitive ability, gender identity, sexual orientation, socioeconomic background, religion, and age to feel welcome.
-We believe that students of color, multilingual learners, first-gen students, students with learning differences, and those otherwise underrepresented at RISD, whom we serve in large numbers, deserve especially active inclusion and support.
+Our work and values guide us in making our center a place for people of any race, ethnicity, nationality, physical and/or cognitive ability, gender identity, sexual orientation, socioeconomic background, religion, and age to feel welcome.
+We believe that students of color, multilingual learners, first-gen students, students with learning differences, whom we serve in large numbers, deserve especially active inclusion and support.

-We are always working to make our center, website, services, and resources non-discriminatory and non-disabling (see our SEI Action Plan for what we’re currently focused on).
+We are always working to make our center, website, services, and resources non-discriminatory and non-disabling.
 We invite community feedback at any time via the following channels:

 Reach out to A&L Director Jen Liese (jliese@risd.edu).